cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 The corpus is a directory containing multiple files, each serving as an input sample for the project.

 ### 1.6.
 AFL++ Flags
-When running an AFL++ fuzzer you can additionally provide arguments to AFL++:
+When running an AFL++ fuzzer, you can additionally provide arguments to AFL++:
 ```shell
 python3 infra/helper.py run_fuzzer --engine afl <PROJECT> <FUZZER_NAME> -- <AFL_FLAGS>
 ```